-- In addition to Mathematics, disciplines in the Natural Sciences include: Astronomy, Biological Sciences, Chemistry, Geology, Physical Geography, Earth Science, Physics, and Physical Science.
-A minimum of a hours in Mathematica required - A minimum of 3 hours in Mathematics required.
+- In addition to Mathematics, disciplines in the Natural Sciences include: Astronomy, Biological Sciences, Chemistry, Geology, Physical Geography, Earth Science, Physics, and Physical Science. - · A minimum of 3 hours in Mathematics required.

-Area IV: History, Social, and Behavioral Sciences 3-6 Credit Hours
+Area IV: History, Social, and Behavioral Sciences

 In addition to History, the Social and Behavioral Sciences include, but are not limited to: Anthropology, Economics, Geography, Political Science, Psychology, and Sociology.